Press & updates

 Taxes are another concern of local property owners.
 Campground residents don't pay property taxes, yet they use county facilities and services, Pearson said.

-Anti-campground sentiment is so strong among some cabin owners that a group of residents in the Gull Lake and Minerva Lake areas recently banded together and paid $1.5million to buy back land from a developer who had bought a long-established resort and planned to turn it into a campground with more than 100 campsites.
+Anti-campground sentiment is so strong among some cabin owners that a group of residents in the Gull Lake and Minerva Lake areas recently banded together and paid $1.5 million to buy back land from a developer who had bought a long-established resort and planned to turn it into a campground with more than 100 campsites.

 It's not just cabin owners who oppose campground expansion.
 Even some campground residents are against it.